Abwas/javascript-engineering-book/manuscript/prologue.md

 This knowledge will empower us to create professional applications and solid open source projects.

-## Table of Contents - Chapter: Prologue
+## Summary - Prologue
 - Motivation
 - Audience
+- Walking Together
-- How this guide will work?
+- How This Guide Will Work?
-- Project based
+- Project Based
-- What is a JavaScript Engineer?
+- What Is a JavaScript Engineer?
-- Choose one side
+- Choose One Side
-- Topics to be studied
+- Topics To Be Studied
-- Resources
+- First Exercise

 ## Motivation
 It is really hard to learn a new skill alone.
 One of the worst things about learn something by ourselves is the high probability of doing things in the wrong way, in a totally amateur way, without any help or anyone to show us "the right way" to do such tasks.